andreitrcv/Analysis-of-different-sorting-techniques/README.md

 ![sorting-algorithms](https://github.com/andreitrcv/Analysis-of-different-sorting-techniques/assets/91255059/a50a12d0-e345-46f7-bbd9-093d1ae0849f)

+At first glance it appears very clear the distinction between the quadratic complexity of Insertion Sort and the other algorithms.

-The performance analysis results demonstrate that the Optimal Tail Recursive Quick Sort algorithm consistently outperforms the other sorting algorithms in terms of efficiency and speed.
-This algorithm achieves the best performance across various array sizes due to its optimization that consider different behaviour in relation to input size, tail recursion elimination, pseudo-optimal pivot selection, and efficient partitioning, to achieve the best performance.
+The performance analysis results demonstrate that the Optimal Tail Recursive Quick Sort algorithm consistently outperforms the other sorting algorithms in terms of real efficiency and speed.
+This algorithm achieves the best performance across various array sizes due to its optimization that consider different behaviour in relation to the input size, tail recursion elimination, pseudo-optimal pivot selection, and efficient partitioning, to achieve the best performance.